ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-ietf-masque-connect-udp-listen.md

 the context ID and can send compressed datagrams.
 Later, any endpoint can decide to close the compression context by sending a COMPRESSION_CLOSE capsule.

-Before sending its UDP Proxying request to the proxy, the client allocates an even-numbered context ID, see {{Section 4 of CONNECT-UDP}}.
-The client then adds the "connect-udp-bind" header field.
-Likewise, the proxy can allocate and use odd numbered context IDs to send payloads to the client.
+When sending the UDP Proxying request to the proxy, the client adds the "connect-udp-bind" header field to identify it as such.
+Both client and proxy can negotiate even and odd numbered context IDs to send UDP payloads to each other.

 The client and the proxy exchange COMPRESSION_ASSIGN capsules in order to establish which IP a given context ID corresponds to.
 The context ID can